dkalintsev/Brocade/vRouter/CloudFormation/Templates/README.md

 - Port to use Autoscale Groups
 - Functionality for vRouters to pull their configuration from a repository, tentatively GitHub (this has dependency on the upcoming cloud-init support)

-This template includes AMIs for vRouter versions available at the time of writing.
+This template includes AMIs for the three latest vRouter versions available at the time of writing.
 Please see the [tools](https://github.com/dkalintsev/Brocade/tree/master/CloudFormation/Tools) directory for the vR-amis.sh script that you can use to generate a fresh set of AMIs when things change, like when new vRouter versions come out, or AWS adds more regions.

 ## What does this template currently do